Brunei entry requirements for Malaysia passport holders

 Valid passport

-Your passport needs at least 6 months of remaining validity from the day you leave Brunei.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
-Brunei immigration enforces this strictly, no exceptions.
+Your passport needs at least 6 months of validity from your date of entry into Brunei.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.

 Required